KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The datapad for Dustil's quest could still be obtained after the Sith Academy on Korriban went hostile, making Carth look out of touch [ISSUE #4](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/4)
 * The doors in the Taris Sewers didn't retract the lower section fully into the ground, leaving a little nub exposed [ISSUE #236](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/236)
 * The Duros guards in Davik's Estate on Taris had the wrong soundset [ISSUE #311](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/311)
+* The Duros prisoner in the Sith Base on Taris uses the wrong appearance (Reported by KnifeMaster and ecdye) [ISSUE #373](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/373)
 * The Duros survivors on the Unknown World Central Beach had the wrong soundset [ISSUE #337](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/337)
 * The Elder's compound on the Unknown World had some characters attacking with fists and issues with party positioning/facing [ISSUE #169](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/169)
 * The elevator to the Garage in the Taris Black Vulkar Base had the wrong label [ISSUE #245](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/245)